Tuesday, May 13, 2025

 (L-R) Nick Filippone, Disneyland SALUTE BERG Co-Chair; Nick Nofziger and Dyllan Durham, Training with Industry Fellows; and Ariel Pena, Skillbridge Fellow.

-“My goal is to learn how Disneyland completes technical productions at such a level and how the Army can integrate those aspects into what we are currently doing,” he said.
+“My goal is to understand how Disneyland achieves such high-quality technical productions and explore how the Army can integrate those practices,” Dyllan said.

 Army member with family